JuliaManifolds/LieGroups.jl/docs/src/interface/algebra.md

-# The interface for Lie algebras
+# An interface for Lie algebras

 ```@docs
 LieAlgebra